openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 If neither a `project` nor a `domain` is provided for `scope`, and the authenticating `user` has a defined default project (the user's `default_project_id` attribute), then this will be treated as the preferred authorization scope.
-If there is no default project defined, then a token will be issued without an explicit scope of authorization.
+If there is no default project defined, or if default project is invalid, then a token will be issued without an explicit scope of authorization.

 ##### Authentication responses